33 boulevard d’ypres, 1000 bruxelles

 02 425 73 60 – site web

-from tuesday to saturday: from 12pm to 2pm and from 7pm to 9pm
+from tuesday to saturday from 7pm to 9pm and thursday at noon

 We’re miles away from classic gourmet restaurant codes when walking into Barge.
 With its huge window bringing the busy street-life inside, its brick walls and huge bar, it very much looks as if it were still the previous venue, Dame Jeanne bar.